mchez808/treehouse/computer-science/algorithms-intro/search.md

 Slicing is also what lends to a space complexity of O(log n) for the original recursive version since each slice required additional storage.
 Since we're not slicing the lsit anymore, the space complexity is now constant - no additional storage is used.

-It's important to keep in mind that this doesn't change the fact that Python has a maximum recursion depth and an iterative approach is still preferred.

 Source: [Intro to Algorithms, Treehouse](https://teamtreehouse.com/library/introduction-to-algorithms/algorithms-in-code/binary-search-implementations)

-# Recursion and Space Complexity

-## Space Complexity

-### Glossary
+#### Tail call
-Space Complexity - a measure of how much working storage, or extra storage, is needed as a particular algorithm grows Tail call - a call, inside a function, to the same function itself as the last operation.
+A call, inside a function, to the same function itself as the last operation.
 Also called tail recursion

 ###Resources

 [Wikipedia: Tail call](https://en.wikipedia.org/wiki/Tail_call)

 [Stack Overflow: What Is Tail Call Optimization?](https://stackoverflow.com/a/310980/1071846)